ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 1. Create a new S3 bucket (object storage) and upload data in it.
 2. Run an AI Training job linked to this data, and train a previously built model.
-3. Once the job is over, you receive a notification via email.
+3. Once the job is completed, you receive a notification via email.

-The used model will be classic a **PyTorch** model doing image classification.
-If you want to have some details about this model, feel free to look at [our tutorial](https://docs.ovh.com/gb/en/publiccloud/ai/training/tuto-train-first-ml-model/).
+The model used will be a classical **PyTorch** image classification model.
+If you want to have more details about this model, don't hesitate to consult [our tutorial](https://docs.ovh.com/gb/en/publiccloud/ai/training/tuto-train-first-ml-model/).
 The AI pipeline can be represented as follows:

 ![image](images/flows_email_job.png){.thumbnail}

 ## Requirements

-- A Prefect cloud profile and a Prefect workspace open.
+- A Prefect cloud profile and an open Prefect workspace.
 See this [tutorial](Getting-started)
 - A coding environment with Prefect configured.
 See this [tutorial](Getting-started)
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - A [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/)
-- A S3 data store configured (you can do this easily with cli: `ovhai data store ls`.
+- An S3 data store configured (you can do this easily with cli: `ovhai data store ls`.
 If you have never done this before, you can check [our tutorial](/pages/platform/ai/gi_08_s3_compliance)

 ## Instructions